When is a click not a click? When it’s click fraud….

 Publishers might also offer discounts, upgrades or other incentives for site users who interact with ads on their site.
 So the advertiser have to pay for that click (or view) but receive no leads or sales.

-ClickCease offers a cost effective way to minimise your exposure to most of the biggest forms of click fraud and ad fraud.
+ClickCease is the most effective way to minimise your exposure to most of the biggest forms of click fraud and ad fraud.

 The best way to see if your ads are impacted by click fraud is to run a diagnostic with our free trial.